albertoesmp/vl3d_galicia/doc/source_pages/page_machine_learning.rst

     an effect when using the ``"autoval"`` or ``"stratified_kfold"`` training strategies.

+-- ``class_names``
+    Optional argument that can be used to name the classes.
+When given, it must be a list with as many string as classes such that the class :math:`c` will be named by the :math:`c`-th string the list.

 -- ``model_args``
     The arguments governing the Random Forest model.
 See the `sklearn documentation on Random Forest <https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html>`_